nicholaswmin/fsm/README.md

 > this is a similar concept as using a [Mixin][mixin].

-> Composition also makes sense here; the problem is that it namespaces it's
-> API behind the property it's instantiated onto which feels a bit.. meh..

 ## Transition methods

 Transition methods allow transitioning from one `state` to another,